gdonelli/use-require/README.md

 use-require
 ===

-Import your node files without specifying their full path
+Imagine the `require` command to import your files, without having to specify the full path

 Setup